 Rucho v.
 Common Cause; Lamone v.
 Benisek

 In 2011, the Maryland legislature drew the 6th congressional District to dilute the voting strength of Republican voters, seeking to flip the district from Republican to Democratic and thereby create a seventh seat in the Democratic congressional delegation.
 To achieve this end, the mapmakers shuffled hundreds of thousands of citizens either out of or into the 6th District, using sophisticated political data to produce an additional Democratic seat.
 John Benisek, along with other Republican party affiliated voters, sued Maryland election officials, claiming that the mapmakers had gerrymandered the state’s 6th congressional District and subordinated Republican voters.
-A three-judge district court, by a 2-1 vote, refused to grant a preliminary injunction preventing use of the districting plan.
-Benisek then appealed the case to the Supreme Court, and the Court heard the case in March 2018.
-In June 2018, the Court affirmed the district court’s refusal to grant a preliminary injunction preventing use of the districting plan.
-The case then returned to the district court, which agreed with the challengers that the map violated the First Amendment.
+In a November 2018 ruling, a three-judge district court agreed with the challengers that the map violated the First Amendment.

 In 2016, the North Carolina legislature drew a congressional district map that sought to maximize the election of Republican candidates.
 To that end, the mapmakers packed and cracked Democratic voters, seeking to ensure that Republicans would wield political power far in excess of votes cast in the polls.
 Indeed, the mapmakers were explicit that the map was drawn based on the view that “electing Republicans is better than electing Democrats.”
 Voters and others sued, and after a trial, a three-judge district court held that the map was an unconstitutional partisan gerrymander, a holding it reaffirmed again following the Supreme Court’s decision in Gill v.
 Whitford.
 Both cases were appealed directly to the Supreme Court, which agreed to hear them in January 2019.